Slim Cessna's Auto Club: Unentitled (2011)

 Their fifth studio album, Unentitled, was released through Alternative Tentacles on March 1, 2011.
 It was later re-released by SCAC Unincorporated, although the exact date is unknown.

 The band lineup for this album was: Slim Cessna, Munly Munly, Lord Dwight Pentecost, Daniel "Danny Pants" Grandbois, Chad "Chadzilla" Johnson, and John Rumley.

 It was recorded and produced by Bob Ferbrache at Absinthe Studios in Westminster, Colorado.

 The cover artwork for the album was created by Heather Reynolds.

 Record deal with Glitterhouse Records (2013–present)

 SCAC 102: An Introduction For Young And Old Europe (2013)

 April 2013 saw the release of "SCAC 102 An Introduction For Young And Old Europe" on Germany's Glitterhouse Records, which included a selection of fifteen songs from their studio albums ("Always Say Please & Thank You" and later).
 Five of the songs were re-recorded for this release.
 "SCAC 102" also included a live performance DVD which was filmed in April 2012 at the Lion's Lair Tavern in Denver, Colorado (produced by Nick Hansen-MacDonald and Trinocular Films).

 The Commandments According To SCAC (2016)

 In September 2016, Slim Cessna's Auto Club released their sixth studio album, titled “The Commandments According To SCAC," on SCAC Unincorporated (North America) and on Glitterhouse Records (Europe.)
 The album was recorded with a new bassist, Ian O’Dougherty.

+Kinnery of Lupercalia; Buell Legion (2024)

+In May 2024, Kinnery of Lupercalia; Buell Legion was released as part of a trilogy started with Munly & The Lupercalians' Kinnery of Lupercalia; Undelivered Legion in 2022.
+The final part will be released by Denver Broncos UK.
+The lyrics for the three records are based on Munly J. Munly's book, Confessions to Scare....
+A separate book, Chants, Calls & Hollers was released as well, featuring lyrics from all the songs in the trilogy and various illustrations by Heather Reynolds.